coleifer/huey/docs/api.rst

             task = add.s(1, 2)
             result = huey.enqueue(task)

-        :param args: Arguments for user-defined function.
-        :param kwargs: Keyword arguments for user-defined function.
-        :returns: a :py:class:`QueueTask` instance representing the execution of the user-defined function with the given arguments.

-        Typically, one will use the :py:meth:`TaskWrapper.s` helper when creating task execution pipelines.
+        Typically, one will only use the :py:meth:`TaskWrapper.s` helper when creating task execution pipelines.

         For example: